owncloud-ansible/php/index.md

 title: php
 type: docs
 ---

+> **WARNING**: This Ansible role is currently in beta state.
+Use it at your own risk.

-Ansible role to setup PHP
+Role to setup PHP.

 * [Default Variables](#default-variables)
   * [php_allow_url_fopen](#php-allow-url-fopen)